 Our bank ratings fall into five categories: “Great,” “Good”, "OK", “Bad” and “Worst,” depending on the number of overall points the bank scores on our proprietary scorecard.
+In general, our methodology assesses how well we believe a given banking institution is aligning its financial practices with a sustainable future, and our five ratings are a reflection of that.
+While our ratings are based on objective data, there is an element of expert interpretation involved in scoring.

 Our methodology ensures a balanced and equitable evaluation across different types of financial institutions, including banks (large and small), credit unions, and building societies.
 We seek to recognise their diverse roles in the financial ecosystem while maintaining a consistent standard for sustainability assessment.